fcatt/dcim2minio/README.md

 # Todo
 * Better code,
 * Better documentation,
-* Auto-backup of the SQLite database on the storage server,
 * More command line options,
 * Usage of object metadata and tags,
 * so many more…